 For students in receipt of the maximum special support element of maintenance, the loan may be increased.
 Maintenance loans for students aged 60 or over may be available up to a maximum of £4,221.

 Loan rates are reduced when students are in their final year of study.
 Maintenance loans are partially subject to household income assessment.

 Information for independent students under the age of 25 – please see the website shown below:

 Please note if you already have a Higher Education (HE) qualification from an institution in the UK or elsewhere in the world, you will not be eligible for further student support under the ELQ regulations for a second equivalent or lower level HE qualification.
 This rule applies whether the previous qualification was:

-There are certain courses exempt from the previous study rules and therefore could still be entitled to a Student Finance.
-For more information please contact Student Finance England.
+There are certain courses exempt from the previous study rules and therefore could still be entitled to Student Finance.
+For more information, please contact Student Finance England.

 The Disabled Students Allowance helps with costs you incur when attending your course, as a direct result of your Disability.
 You should contact the Disability Service for more information on the application procedure: 01204 903478.